FOR IMMEDIATE RELEASE

 This Board provides leadership for carrying out TMSC mission to promote and expand cultural, educational, social and economic development for mutual benefits with the citizens of Tucson, Puerto Peñasco, & Ciudad Obregón, Sonora; Mazatlán, Sinaloa; and Guadalajara, Jalisco.

 “I am looking forward to serve as Vice President to strengthen the relationship between Tucson and its Sister Cities in Mexico while advancing the mission and the vision of our association,” Morales said.
 Sister Cities were instituted in the United States in 1956 when President Dwight D. Eisenhower proposed a citizen diplomacy initiative.
 Sister cities are agreements between towns, counties, states and even countries intended to foster friendship and understanding between different cultures and to encourage and promote trade and tourism.
 “I am proud to be part of an organization such as the TMSC that works to builds bridges of understanding between our Sister Cities by joint meeting and projects,” Civer said.

 “As the TMSC Treasurer, I’m looking forward to engage with our members to find new and creative ways to increase and diversify our membership and strengthen our relationships with our Sister Cities,” Bravo said.

-The current board directors are Patricia Benton, Enna Cassler, Susan Casteloes, Dr. Luis E. Coronado Guel, Kim Freidah, Amy Lopez, Dr. Yvonne Perez, Frank Valenzuela, Marisol Vindiola, and Donna Whitman.
-Felipe Garcia and Consul General Ricardo Pineda also sits on the board as an Honorary Board Members.
+The current board of directors are Patricia Benton, Enna Cassler, Susan Casteloes, Dr. Luis E. Coronado Guel, Kim Freidah, Amy Lopez, Dr. Yvonne Perez, Frank Valenzuela, Marisol Vindiola, and Donna Whitman.
+Felipe Garcia and Consul General Ricardo Pineda also sit on the board as an Honorary Board Members.